How to spend one day in Salem Massachusetts: Best day trip from Boston

 How to get to Salem from Boston

 - You can also get to Salem from Boston by train on “the T”, which is a commuter rail that connects both cities.
-The journey takes about 30-35 minutes on either the Newburyport and Rockport lines, which depart from Boston’s North Station, and makes a stop at the Salem Depot.
+The journey takes about 30-35 minutes on either the Newburyport or Rockport lines, which depart from Boston’s North Station, and makes a stop at the Salem Depot.

 BOOK A TOUR: